AIDLC Collaborative

 AIDLC Collaborative is an opinionated implementation of the AI-DLC methodology: a platform where humans and AI agents collaborate on software development through a shared, structured workflow.

-You define what you want built.
-AI agents plan, implement, and review it.
-Everything (requirements, user stories, tasks, code) is connected in a graph so nothing gets lost between intent and implementation.
+You describe what you want built as an intent.
+A workflow of AI agents plans, implements, and verifies it — pausing at human gates whenever a decision is yours to make.
+Everything (requirements, user stories, designs, decisions, code) is connected in a graph so nothing gets lost between intent and implementation.

 Founding principles